NomanSaid24/NomanSaid24/README.md

 ### 🏢 **Creative IT Park** - *Web Developer*
 **Jan 2025 - Present** | Islamabad, Pakistan
-- Developing full-stack applications using Laravel, React.js, Vue.js, and Next.js
+- Developing full-stack applications using Laravel, Php, Javascript, React.js, Vue.js, and Next.js
 - Implementing responsive designs with Tailwind CSS and Bootstrap
 - Working with MongoDB and MySQL databases for data management
 - Creating animations and interactive experiences with GSAP